LunaSare/datelife_examples/docs/Primates_report.md

 it is evident that information from a particular study really affects the summary of divergence times.
 In some other cases, the root of the tree is not calibrated.
 Since BLADJ has no underlying model of evolution, there is no way for the algorithm to calculate this age.
-So, we simply added a unit of the mean difference across ranked ages from secondary calibrations (Fig. 4)
+To fix this, we simply added a unit of the mean difference across ranked ages from secondary calibrations (Fig. 4).

 ### 3.2.
 Calibrate a tree with data
-If you have atree with branch lengths proportional to relative substitution rates, you can use PATHd8 You can get data on relative substitution rates from BOLD using DAteLife's functions.
+If you have a tree with branch lengths proportional to relative substitution rates, you can use the source chronogram node ages as secondary calibrations with various algorithms for phylogenetic dating to obtain a tree with branch lengths proportional to absolute time.
+To exemplify this, we are getting data from the Barcode of Life Database (BOLD) to obtain branch lengths as relative DNA substitution rates for a tree topology of our choosing.
+We are using the software PATHd8 for tree dating without a molecular clock model.
-To deal with conflicting calibrations, we can expand them to make them agree, or we can summarize them.
+To deal with conflicting calibrations, we can either expand them to make them agree, or we can summarize them.
+Results from both approaches are shown in the two following sections.

 ### 3.2.1.
 Expanding calibrations